mobiera/.github/profile/README.md

 AI, DevSecOps, and digital identity.

-Our latest product, AI One, is a revolutionary platform for deploying intelligent agents that improve customer experience, reduce costs, and secure digital interactions for telecoms, banks, and enterprise-grade organizations.
+Our latest product, AI One, is a revolutionary platform for **deploying intelligent verifiable agents** that improve customer experience, reduce costs, and secure digital interactions for telecoms, banks, and enterprise-grade organizations.